Let's Talk About Love World Tour: Broadcasts and recordings

-The first glimpse of the tour came via Dion's music video to "S'il suffisait d'aimer", which was recorded during her concert in Chicago in September 1998.
-Footage of that show, along with footage of one of the December 1998 Montreal concerts was also shown on the TV special "Un an avec Céline" hosted by Julie Snyder.
-The final show at the National Car Rental Center was filmed and showed on The Oprah Winfrey Show.
-The special also included a behind the scenes feature.
-The singer also performed "To Love You More" live in Tokyo for the UNCF's "An Evening of Stars".
+The first glimpse of the tour appeared in the music video for "S'il suffisait d'aimer", recorded during Dion's concert in Chicago in September 1998.
+Footage from that performance, along with material from one of the December 1998 shows in Montreal, was later included in the television special Un an avec Céline, hosted by Julie Snyder.
+The final concert at the National Car Rental Center was filmed and broadcast on The Oprah Winfrey Show, which also included behind‑the‑scenes segments.
+Dion additionally performed "To Love You More" live in Tokyo for the UNCF's An Evening of Stars.
 The millennium concert was aired on TVA in Canada.

-The concerts at the Stade de France in Paris were recorded for a CD/DVD package.
-They were released under the title Au cœur du stade (meaning At the Heart of the Stadium).
-For the show, Jean-Jacques Goldman joined Dion on "J'irai où tu iras", "To Love You More" featured Taro Hakase on violin, and Diana King could be seen on a screen during "Treat Her Like a Lady".
-The CD contained an abbreviated version of the concert, primarily showcasing her French-language songs.
-A live video of "Dans un autre monde" was used to promote both the CD and DVD packages.
+The concerts at the Stade de France in Paris were recorded for a CD/DVD release titled Au cœur du stade.
+During the show, Jean-Jacques Goldman joined Dion for "J'irai où tu iras", while "To Love You More" included violinist Taro Hakase, and Diana King appeared on screen during "Treat Her Like a Lady".
+The accompanying CD presented an abbreviated version of the concert, focusing primarily on her French‑language repertoire.
+A live video of "Dans un autre monde" was used to promote both the CD and DVD editions.